USA Banner

 rHUD logo

-The rHUD is a staff-level working committee that supports the IRC s Bi-Annual Research Program.
-The rHUD pulls together research and researchers from across IRC member agencies, FLH (via Discipline Champions), and FHWA RD&T. Its role is to provide feedback; share experiences, statuses, successes, and challenges; and promote technology transfer of completed research.
+The rHUD is a staff-level working committee that supports the IRC’s Biennial Research Program.
+The rHUD pulls together research and researchers from across IRC member agencies, FLH, and the FHWA RD&T program.
+Its role is to provide feedback; share experiences, statuses, successes, and challenges; and promote technology transfer of completed research.
 The rHUD reviews and provides input on future research proposals, assists with the deployment of completed research, and conveys the knowledge of subject matter experts across multiple Federal agencies.

 Program Contact Information